 Guests order at touch-screen devices and head for tables where high-tech touches ensure that food quickly is delivered to each table.

 Dinner is a more elegant affair with starters such as mussels Provençal, French onion soup and charcuterie (cured meats with cornichons, pickled onions and toasted baguette).
-Entrées pay homage to a castle feast in the 1400s with thyme-scented pork rack chop, herb-crusted lamb rack and pan-seared salmon with leek fondue and saffron potatoes.
-Gourmet cupcakes – strawberry cream cheese, triple chocolate and lemon meringue — and mousse-filled cream puffs are finished tableside.
+Entrées pay homage to a castle feast in the 1400s with a roasted lamb chop, grilled strip steak and sustainable fish.
+Gourmet cupcakes – including strawberry cream cheese, triple chocolate and lemon meringue — and mousse-filled cream puffs are finished tableside.
 And the “Grey Stuff” made famous in the film is also a dessert option.

-And just for dinner, select wines and beers will be offered that complement the French-inspired cuisine.
+And just for dinner, select wines and beers are offered that complement the French-inspired cuisine.

 As part of the overall theming, wines enhance the guest experience and complement the French-inspired cuisine, with vintages focused primarily on France’s famous wine growing regions including Champagne, Alsace, Loire, Rhone, Burgundy and Bordeaux.
 The menu also offers the leading French beer, Kronenbourg 1664, and Belgian beers.